Transfer Student

 Transfer students must be in good academic and social standing at the school from which they are transferring.
 A transfer student will be considered on the basis of their overall college record.

-• Work attempted and/or completed at the two-year institutions may receive up to 64 hours of credit.
+- Work attempted and/or completed at the two-year or four-year institutions may receive up to 90 hours of transfer credit.
+These courses will be evaluated on a case-by-case basis.

 In order to earn a bachelor’s degree from Campbell, a student must complete the final 32 hours at Campbell University, and 12 of those hours must be upper-level (300-400) courses.